Starcounter/Docs/guides/web-apps/sessions/README.md

   {
     Handle.POST("/persons", () =>
     {
-      var obj = new PersonView();
+      var personView = new PersonView();

-      Session.Data = obj;
+      Session.Data = personView;
-      return obj;
+      return personView;
     });
   }
 }
 ```
-When responding to a request, Starcounter will check if Session.Data is null.
-If not, Starcounter will create a resource with a unique URI to represent a session.
-In this case, the URI might be ```/__default/D11C498A1A5F64ABD0000010```.
+When responding to a request, Starcounter will check if `Session.Data` is `null`.
+If not, Starcounter will create a resource with an unique URI to represent a session.
+In this case, the URI might be `/__default/D11C498A1A5F64ABD0000010`.

-## Interacting with a server side JSON objects
+## Interacting With a Server-Side JSON Objects

 The newly created JSON object is automatically made available to the client using the GET method.
-I.e. if the response to the ```PersonView``` object in the example above returns a location such as ```Location: /__default/D11C498A1A5F64ABD0000010```, you can access this resource by doing a ```GET /__default/D11C498A1A5F64ABD0000010```.
+I.e. if the response to the `PersonView` object in the example above returns a location such as `Location: /__default/D11C498A1A5F64ABD0000010`, you can access this resource by doing a `GET /__default/D11C498A1A5F64ABD0000010`.
 If the resource have not been accessed for a configurable period of time, it will be removed from the server.

 More important, however is the built in support for the [HTTP PATCH method](http://tools.ietf.org/html/rfc5789) and [JSON-Patch](http://tools.ietf.org/html/rfc6902).
 This allows Starcounter to communicate using delta updates rather than sending complete JSON representations of the entire resource.